cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ### omni_getseedblocks

-Returns a list of blocks containing Omni transactions for use in seed block filtering.
+Returns a list of blocks containing Zus transactions for use in seed block filtering.

 WARNING: The Exodus crowdsale is not stored in LevelDB, thus this is currently only safe to use to generate seed blocks after block 255365.